siglun/when-to-dumb-down/experience.md

 For a portrait photograph we have one person being the photographer, and another being the subject.
 The data on the subject can be as important as the data on the artist.

 These data are important.
 For instance the dates are used for distinguishing between people with the same name.
 (The digital phone book krak.dk lists 43 now living persons named Søren Kierkegaard, while the philosopher died 1855).
-An importand use case is how to decide whether a given object is free from copyright or not, such as when the originator has been dead for more than 75 years.
+An important use case is how to decide whether a given object is free from copyright or not, such as when the originator has been dead for more than 75 years.

 Add to this that there are many more complications, like we may have multiple copies of a given title and that each copy may belong to different collections with very different provenance.
 For historical objects we may even have a manuscript in the manuscript and rare books collections and a modern pocket book in the open stocks.